-What is the relationship between adherence to dietary guidelines/recommendations or specific dietary patterns, assessed using an index or score, and risk of type 2 diabetes?
+What is the relationship between adherence to dietary guidelines and recommendations or specific dietary patterns, assessed using an index or score, and risk of type 2 diabetes?

-ConclusionThere is limited evidence that adherence to a dietary pattern rich in fruits, vegetables, legumes, cereals/whole grains, nuts, fish, and unsaturated oils, and low in meat and red meat and high-fat dairy, assessed using an index or score, is associated with decreased risk of type 2 diabetes.
+ConclusionThere is limited evidence that adherence to a dietary pattern rich in fruits, vegetables, legumes, cereals and whole grains, nuts, fish and unsaturated oils, and low in meat and red meat and high-fat dairy, assessed using an index or score, is associated with decreased risk of type 2 diabetes.

 GradeIII – Limited

-- Among included studies there was variation in the types of indices or scores used, without a preponderance of studies with any one index related to either risk of type 2 diabetes or fasting blood glucose and insulin resistance, making it difficult to draw overarching conclusions related to a specific dietary pattern.
+- Among included studies there was variation in the types of indices or scores used, without a preponderance of studies with any one index related to either risk of T2D or fasting blood glucose and insulin resistance, making it difficult to draw overarching conclusions related to a specific dietary pattern

-- The different scores showed varied predictability of incident type 2 diabetes:
+- The different scores showed varied predictability of incident T2D:

-- In European populations, adherence to the MDS was associated with reduced incidence of type 2 diabetes.
+- In European populations, adherence to the MDS was associated with reduced incidence of T2D.
 Additionally, among women in a U.S. cohort, the AHEI had similar relationships.

-- For other scores considered, such as the Total Diet Score, German Food Pyramid Index, DQI-2005, as well as the MDS in a U.S. population, there was no relationship between diet quality and incidence of type 2 diabetes.
+- For other scores considered, such as the Total Diet Score, German Food Pyramid Index, DQI-2005, as well as the MDS in a U.S. population, there was no relationship between diet quality and incidence of T2D

 - One study assessing the DASH score in a U.S. population showed an association in Whites but not in Blacks.
 A second study showed no association between DQI-2005 and T2D incidence in Black or White young adults.

-- The different scores showed varied association with glucose tolerance and/or insulin resistance:
+- The different scores showed varied association with glucose tolerance and insulin resistance:

-- For impaired fasting glucose or insulin resistance, there was some agreement with the MDS and MSDPS being protective for the measures examined.
+- For impaired fasting glucose or insulin resistance, there was some agreement with the MDS and Mediterranean-style dietary pattern score (MSDPS) being protective for the measures examined.